AduMano/css-exercises/foundations/03-grouping-selectors/README.md

 ### Self Check
 - Does each element have a unique class name?
+YES (.btn-1 and .btn-2)
 - Did you use the grouping selector for styles that both elements share?
+YES (.btn-1, .btn2 {...})
 - Did you make separate rules for the styles unique to each element?
+YES (for .btn-1 and .btn-2)